The Long Summer of August 31st

-The Long Summer of August 31st (８月３１日のロングサマー, Hachigatsu Sanjuuichi no Rongusamā) is a Japanese manga series written and illustrated by Ikkado Ito.
+The Long Summer of August 31st (8月31日のロングサマー, Hachigatsu Sanjuuichi no Rongusamā) is a Japanese manga series written and illustrated by Ikkado Ito.
 It began serialization in Kodansha's seinen manga magazine Morning in March 2023.

-Publication
+A television drama adaptation and an anime television series adaptation produced by Shaft have been announced.

+Synopsis

+Takaya Suzuki and Kana Takagi are high schoolers who have been caught in an unending time loop centered around the date August 31st for a month.
+Suzuki begins to suggest that a possible reason for this could be linked to Suzuki's desire to get a girlfriend and lose his virginity.

+Media

+Manga

 Written and illustrated by Ikkado Ito, The Long Summer of August 31st began serialization in Kodansha's seinen manga magazine Morning on March 30, 2023.
-Its chapters have been compiled into ten tankōbon volumes as of November 2025.
+Its chapters have been compiled into thirteen tankōbon volumes as of August 2026.

 The series is published in English on Kodansha's K Manga app.
 The series is also licensed for English publication by Seven Seas Entertainment.